gdlzambiazzi/Raidiam/README.md

 *Answer:*

-(before each: logout!)

-a) Feature: Conduit home page and article page
+a) Feature: Conduit home page

 Scenario: Conduit home page
 Given I access conduit home page
 When all the articles are loaded
 Then I can see a list of 10 articles
 And each article displays an author, a title and a description

+Feature: Article page
 Scenario: Article page
 Given I access conduit home page
 And all the articles are loaded